Bira/octopus-carnival/_drafts/wir-mm-4e-boar.md

 damage, pushes the target 2 squares and knocks them prone.
 So their preferred tactic is to charge someone and them gore them repeatedly while they're down.

-While mounted by a level 6+ rider, the board gets to make a gore attack in addition to the rider's attack when the duo charges.
+If used as a mount, the boar gets to make a gore attack in addition to the rider's attack when the duo charges.
 The way I understand it, this gore attack also gets the charge benefit I described above.